religiosa1/notifier/README.md

 - manage your users, user groups and notification channels through a web-admin
 - allows you and your users to manage their subscription through a telegram bot

+If you don't need notification channel, user groups and management, you can also look at the [simple notification bot](https://github.com/religiosa1/tgnotifier).

 ## Packages:

 - server: backend for providing REST API for sending the messages, storing